ut-ras/ras_site_old/_posts/2015-11-06-primavera.md

 layout: post
 imagepath: resources/blog/2015-11-06-primavera
 title: Primavera
+shorttitle: 2015 - Primavera
 ---

 Primavera is the image processing component of the painting robot project RAS in involved in, called Robotticelli.

 Several of us have been working on primavera for about a month now, and it's starting to approach something useful.
 We'll take you through our process, but first a quick introduction to Robotticelli.